Robbbo-T/Robbbo-T-LEGACY/README.md

 * **GAIA AIR RTOS** provides ARINC 653‑style robust partitioning for safety‑critical execution.
 * **C‑AMEDEO** enforces a circular, perpetual lifecycle (DEOPTIMISE → OPTIMISED).
 * **CADET** continuously audits circularity using immutable evidence from the DET.

+## Problem Statement

+Fragmented lifecycle data and tools create blind spots, late surprises, and duplicated effort.
+Early program phases rarely quantify technical‑financial risk with rigor, lifecycles tend to be linear rather than circular, and introducing AI or Quantum raises cybersecurity and certification hurdles.
+This program closes those gaps with a single, deterministic evidence fabric and a risk‑aware design core.

 ## What I’m Building